korteke/shibboleth-vagrant/README.md

 * https://servercheck.in/blog/running-ansible-within-windows
 EDIT:
 Tested with these instructions + (https://github.com/geerlingguy/JJG-Ansible-Windows/blob/master/windows.sh), but nogo.
-I will investigate this later.
+I will investigate this later
+- Founded way to tackle this problem.
+Will test and push changes.

 ### Vagrant
 * http://www.vagrantup.com/downloads